 Treatment is usually debridement and excision, with amputation necessary in many cases.
 Watersoluble antibiotics (such as penicillin) alone are not effective because they do not penetrate ischaemic muscles sufficiently to be effective.

 Clostridial myonecrosis/ Diagnosis, treatment, and outcome

 - Pain at a site of traumatic injury together with signs of systemic toxicity and gas in the soft tissue support the diagnosis of gas gangrene.
 Physical evidence of crepitus in the soft tissue is the most sensitive and specific finding on clinical examination. - Radiographic studies can help.
 Blood cultures should be obtained. - Treatment of traumatic gas gangrene consists of surgical debridement, antibiotic therapy, and supportive measures.
 Patients with trauma who have not received tetanus immunization for 5 years should receive a booster vaccine against tetanus.
-Use of hyperbaric oxygen (HBO) ? - Antibiotic agents with excellent in vitro activity against C. perfringens include penicillin, clindamycin, tetracycline, chloramphenicol, metronidazole. - Patients with associated bacteremia and intravascular hemolysis have the greatest likelihood of progressing to shock and death.
+Use of hyperbaric oxygen (HBO) ?
+(Hyperbaric oxygen: oxygen in high pressure, probably used because clostridium is anerobic, still not sure if it's useful) - Antibiotic agents with excellent in vitro activity against C. perfringens include penicillin, clindamycin, tetracycline, chloramphenicol, metronidazole. - Patients with associated bacteremia and intravascular hemolysis have the greatest likelihood of progressing to shock and death.
 Mortality is highest for patients in shock at the time of diagnosis.